imon-n/AthleticHub-server-side/README.md

 * Make sure to keep your Firebase service account JSON file and `.env` file out of version control.
 * Add them to your `.gitignore` file.

----

-If you want, I can help you generate a more detailed README with examples of requests and responses!
-Would you like that?